bravoalpha79/k9-zen/README.md

 This basic structure is mirrored by a top-fixed navigation bar in the header.

-The footer contains the links to the school's social media pages, as well as copyright information.
+The footer contains the links to the School's social media pages, as well as copyright information.

 Four wireframes were created (using [wireframe.cc](wireframe.cc)) during the initial UI design phase: